UKPLab/awesome-misleading-visualizations/README.md

 ## Analyses and taxonomies

-These works categorize misleading charts and analyze their impact on web users.
+The following studies provide taxonomies of misleading charts and analyze their impact on web users.

 - [__Misinformed by Visualization: What Do We Learn From Misinformative Visualizations?__](https://onlinelibrary.wiley.com/doi/full/10.1111/cgf.14559)